-Follow these rules when giving rides in Portland, and keep an eye on your email for important news and updates from Lyft.
+Be sure to follow these rules when giving rides in Portland, and keep an eye on your email for important updates from Lyft.

 - Apply to drive